maurymarkowitz/Atari-BASIC-benchmarks/README.md

 # Atari-BASIC-benchmarks

-This repo contains a number of common benchmarking programs from the early 1980s, with timing functions added.
+This repo contains a number of common benchmarking programs from the early 1980s converted to Atari format and with timing functions added.
 In recent versions of Atari800Mac, you can simply cut the text and paste into the emulator and then `RUN` them.
 Remember to `NEW` between runs.

 I have attempted to retain the original line numbering pattern where possible, adding the timing functions on new lines.
 The timers are stored `ST` and `ET`, which do not appear to have been used in any of the benchmarks, in contrast to `S`, `T` and `E`.